-Usually, publishers receive daily orders from their wholesalers, the sales team will fulfil the orders from their warehouse, send the books off and the wholesaler will supply the books, once received, to those that ordered copies.
+Usually, publishers receive daily orders from their wholesaler.
+Following this, the sales team will fulfil the orders from their warehouse and send the books off.
+The wholesaler will then supply the books to those who ordered copies.

 Do wholesalers stock in bulk?

 How many copies the wholesaler stocks is up to one party – the wholesaler.
 Publishers often give a recommendation order (which is calculated based on pre-orders and multiplied) but wholesalers can choose to order however many copies they wish.
 This could be anything between one single copy or thousands.

 Some wholesalers stock books in their own warehouse so they can provide quick turnover times, but this is usually for books that are showing promising sales.
 Other wholesalers only order books when an order is received at their end.
 The chain usually goes like this:

 Are profits lower with a wholesaler?